-- The Official Committee of Unsecured Creditors of Perkins & Marie Callender’s Inc., a manufacturer of frozen foods, a Chapter 11 proceeding in the United States Bankruptcy Court for the District of Delaware.
+- The Official Committee of Unsecured Creditors of Perkins & Marie Callender’s Inc., a manufacturer of frozen foods, a chapter 11 case in the United States Bankruptcy Court for the District of Delaware.

-- An ad hoc group of holders of more than $40 billion of residential mortgage-backed securities issued by subsidiaries of Residential Capital, LLC (ResCap), in the case of In re Residential Capital, LLC et. al., a Chapter 11 proceeding before the United States Bankruptcy Court for the Southern District of New York.
+- Residential Capital, LLC – Represented an ad hoc group of holders of more than $40 billion of residential mortgage-backed securities issued by subsidiaries of Residential Capital, LLC (ResCap), in their chapter 11 cases in the United States Bankruptcy Court for the Southern District of New York.
 Prior to ResCap’s bankruptcy filing, Ropes & Gray acted as bankruptcy counsel in negotiating an $8.7 billion claim in settlement of ResCap's contractual obligations to repurchase subprime and other mortgages sold into securitizations in breach of representations and warranties made by ResCap.

-- An ad hoc group of holders of more than $2 billion in face amount of senior unsecured notes of Edison Mission Energy (EME), in the case of In re Edison Mission Energy, et al., a Chapter 11 proceeding before the United States Bankruptcy Court for the Northern District of Illinois.
-EME, the merchant power subsidiary of Edison International, has $3.7 billion in senior unsecured notes outstanding, as well as other, potentially significant, unsecured obligations.
-The potential restructuring involves complex legal issues relating to, among other things, tax sharing agreements and other tax matters (e.g., the impact of the potential restructuring on the consolidated tax group of Edison International) and the sale-leaseback of certain coal-fired electric generating facilities located in Illinois (e.g., the potential recharacterization of the sale-leaseback as a secured financing).
+- Edison Mission Energy Inc. – Represented an ad hoc group of holders of more than $2 billion in face amount of senior unsecured notes of Edison Mission Energy (EME) in chapter 11 cases in the United States Bankruptcy Court for the Northern District of Illinois.
+EME, the merchant power subsidiary of Edison International, had $3.7 billion in senior unsecured notes outstanding, as well as other, potentially significant, unsecured obligations.
+Led by the ad hoc group, the chapter 11 cases culminated in a $2.65 billion sale of the debtors’ assets to NRG Energy and a global settlement of tax-related and other claims against the debtors’ parent, Edison International.